apache/geode-benchmarks/infrastructure/scripts/aws/README.md

     e.g. ./run_against_baseline.sh -t test_environment  -v <sha1 of target version> -V <sha1 of base version>  -R <baseline repo e.g. user/geode> -B <baseline branch name> -b <target branch name> -r <target repo e.g. user/geode>

+If the script fails with a message similar to:

+    Received disconnect from x.x.x.x port 22:2: Too many authentication failures Disconnected from x.x.x.x port 22

+then it is possible that the ssh-agent has too many keys stored in it and needs to be cleaned up.
+Another way to confirm that this is the case is to use `$ ssh-add -l` to list all keys currently in the ssh-agent, and see if there are more than 6 listed (the default behaviour for ssh is for a maximum of 6 attempts).
+You can then remove all keys from the ssh-agent by using `$ ssh-add -D`, which should prevent the error from occurring.

 # analyze_tests.sh
 Compares the results of two benchmark runs and outputs analysis of their relative performance.